- Katarina Ristic

 This colloquial idiom literally translates as ‘to have tomatoes in your eyes’.
 It is used to refer to the idea of being too distracted to notice or be aware of what is happening around you.

-Hat sie Tomaten auf den Augen?
+• Hat sie Tomaten auf den Augen?
 Sie merkt nicht, was sie macht! = Is she blind?
-She’s not paying attention to what she’s doing!
+She's paying no attention to what she’s doing!